Leptis Magna

 Cardo Inferiore I (Colonnaded Street)

 The cardo inferiore I, is the colonnaded street in the eastern part of the archaeological site of ancient Lepcis Magna.
 It spanned a length of approximately 400 meters, starting at the northern arch of the grand nymphaeum.
 The colonnaded street of Leptis Magna ran parallel and directly adjacent to the Wadi Lebda.
-The colonnaded street at Leptis Magna, also known as the street of the Severan Forum, was constructed during the reign of the Roman Emperor Septimius Severus, who ruled from 193 to 211 CE.
+The colonnaded street at Leptis Magna, also known as the street of the Severan Forum, was constructed during the reign of the Roman emperor Septimius Severus, who ruled from 193 to 211 CE.

 This grand avenue was part of a series of building projects initiated by Severus to enhance his hometown, reflecting the architectural and urban development characteristic of the Severan period.
 The street was lined with impressive columns and adorned with statues and other decorative elements, serving as a prominent feature of the city's landscape.